Tyre Safety Awareness with the WI (Women’s Institute)

 Service Delivered: Tyre Safety Awareness Talks

-Audience: Motorists from a broad range of driving experience and age groups
+Audience: Motorists with a wide range of driving experience and backgrounds

 Overview

-Over the past few years, I have delivered a series of tyre safety sessions to Women’s Institute groups across the UK.
-These sessions were designed to engage everyday drivers with crucial but often overlooked information about tyre safety, performance, and the impact of tyre condition on modern vehicle technology.
+Over recent years, Tyretalk has delivered a series of tyre safety awareness sessions to Women’s Institute groups across the UK.
+These sessions were designed to engage everyday motorists with essential — but often overlooked — knowledge about tyre performance, safety, and the role tyres play in modern vehicle technology.

 Our Approach